Melbourne to Bulukumba: Voyagers’ Seamless Guide to Exploring South Sulawesi

 Explore the Coastal Culture of Bulukumba

 Once you arrive, Voyagers, you’ll be immersed in the maritime soul of South Sulawesi.
-From the warm hospitality of its people to the skilled hands of boatbuilders shaping history plank by plank, Bulukumba offers more than just scenic coastlines—it’s a living museum of Indonesia’s seafaring heritage.
-Here are some places you should visit to truly experience the heart of this ocean-bound culture:
+From the warm hospitality of its people to the skilled hands of boatbuilders shaping history plank by plank, Bulukumba offers more than just scenic coastlines.
+It’s a living museum of Indonesia’s seafaring heritage.

 1. Phinisi Shipyards at Tana Beru

 Tana Beru is the beating heart of Bulukumba’s maritime pride.
-Here, you can witness Phinisi ships—Indonesia’s iconic two-masted wooden schooners—being built entirely by hand, using ancestral techniques passed down through generations.
+Here, you can witness Phinisi ships, Indonesia’s iconic two-masted wooden schooners, being built entirely by hand, using ancestral techniques passed down through generations.

 The craftsmanship is nothing short of extraordinary.
 Local artisans, often working barefoot and without formal blueprints, bring to life massive vessels using only intuition, tradition, and deep-rooted knowledge of the sea.
+Visiting the shipyards offers not just a look into boatbuilding, but a powerful story of cultural preservation in action.

 2. Tanjung Bira Beach